bouquet2/bouquet2/README.md

 ## DRAWBACKS
 * When `tofu destroy` is run, it won't destroy the Tailscale entries.
 This is because the entry is not made by OpenTofu itself, but comes from the node.
 [See this issue](https://github.com/tailscale/terraform-provider-tailscale/issues/68) for more information.
+* OCI part does not support multi-arch.
+As it is not needed for this project, I will not add it.
+* OCI part does not support being added as a control plane node.
+As it is not needed for this project, I will not add it.
+Recommend using Hetzner Cloud or another provider that is easier to handle.
+  * The OCI part is mainly to use the Always Free Tier which is why these parts are not added.
+I don't trust it enough to use it as a control plane node.
+If that changes, I will add it.

 ## Setup